3 Scalable eCommerce Platforms For Growing Businesses

 In order for larger businesses to operate on Shopify, they often add on a lot of integrations and extensions via Shopify’s app market.
 This is a fine strategy, and it works well for many, but you’ll have to keep in mind that every integration comes with its own expenses.
 Shopify’s add-ons are typically billed monthly.

-WooCommerce is the most widely used eCommerce solution in the industry.
+WooCommerce (see our review) is the most widely used eCommerce solution in the industry.
 With 1.7M users on board, WooCommerce powers 41% of all online stores.

 There are plenty of good reasons why WooCommerce is so popular.
 This free, open source platform follows what they call a “Core+Extensions” model.
 That means that WooCommerce comes with all of the basic features built-in.
 You can only access advanced features via add-ons and integrations.